bbauska/W3Cx-3of5/README.md

 <h3 id="ch6-2-4">6.2.4 Example 2</h3>
 <!------------------------------------------------------------------------------------------------>

-Local stores are also useful for** saving/restoring user preferences** of Web Applications.
+Local stores are also useful for<b> saving/restoring user preferences</b> of Web Applications.
 For example, the JS Bin tool you have been using since the beginning of this course uses localStorage to store the list of tabs you open, and their width:

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 00.  (xx) ------------------------------->